rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 ---
 title: Behind the Curve
-description: An alternative approach to owning the latest and greatest gear.
+description: An alternative approach to owning the latest and greatest gadgets.
 author: Russell McWhae
 date: 2022-03-01
 draft: 1